robotsinboxes/robotsinboxes/README.md

 That said I am also learning about **D3.js** and excited to learn **Three.js** and eventually **Python**.
 While I am a full stack developer, I really love working with UI/UX.
 As an artist, I find that it satifies both my love for science and math as well as my need to be creative.

-I'm always open to any suggestions or tips from other developers as I continue learning best practices and how to write code that is super clean and efficient.
+I'm always open to any suggestions or tips from other developers as I continue learning best practices and how to write code that is super clean and responsive.
 I am looking forward to this journey and ready to take on my first tech job!